 To be realistic, I don’t approve of some things I did, despite everything I have said earlier.
 Hobbies are good, but one should be able to balance between chores, responsibilities and free time.
 Reading during classes is also wrong.
 There is a time and place for everything, I believe .
 It easy for all that to blur especially with the advent of e-books easily available on our mobile gadgets, but discipline is an important virtue to cultivate.

 My dream is to one day own a private collection of leather bound books, a library if you may.
 And the only thing standing between me and that, is only time.
-Now because the way some of you handle books makes me feel like carrying out assault against you , let me leave you with a few tips on how to handle and care for books.
+Now because the way some of you handle books makes me feel like assaulting you , let me leave you with a few tips on how to handle and care for books.

 Hold the books in your clean hands, dirty hands stain the pages.